 Inclusive Education Canada was officially launched as an Non-Governmental Organization (NGO) by the Canadian Association for Community Living during National Inclusive Education Week in February 2009.

 All people with intellectual disabilities are fully included with their peers in regular education, with appropriate supports from early childhood to post-secondary and adult life-long learning.

 Schools are mirrors of our communities and must be rich and robust places of opportunity where we learn together.

 Canada has made significant progress in making schools inclusive in the last few decades.
-Indeed, our country is seen as one of the most advanced in this effort.
+Indeed, our country is seen as one of the most advanced in the world.
 However, the progress has not been uniform and many parts of the country remain entrenched in the traditional models of special education.
 Sadly, thousands of children with intellectual disabilities face discrimination and segregation in schools every day.
-They are unable to participate in the common learning environment with their siblings and peers.
-Their schools and classrooms have not been structured or supported to make inclusion a reality for them.
+They are unable to participate in a common learning environment with their siblings and peers.
+Their schools and classrooms have not been structured or supported to make inclusion a reality.